AnthonyAniobi/Api_Server/README.md

 - [x] Link server to the frontend
 - [x] Add Error response tab on json editor
 - [x] Add method type indicator on endpoint list widget
 - [x] Setup Ci/Cd for building macos, web and linux apps
+- [ ] Setup App Icon and Installation requirements for windows linux and macos
 - [ ] Build the User interface for settings page
 - [ ] Build the User interface for help page
 - [ ] Build the User interface for the about page
+- [ ] Build the User interface for all profiles
+- [ ] Setup saving endpoints to device
 - [ ] Add instructions on how to use the app in the about page
 - [ ] Add link for contribution to the project
 - [ ] Setup test for headers and authorizations to endpoints
 - [ ] Setup the body for request
+- [ ] Setup flow for building endpoints from open api schema